SenseNet/sncom-resources/_docs/custom-notifications.md

 ### Differentiating by Content Type
 The following example shows how to send customized notifications on content in the Content Repository (in this example content that can be commented and liked by users).
 Since Comments and Likes are also content in the Content Repository, notifications are also sent to users who have subscribed when they are created.
 These emails should look somewhat different from other emails.

-- **1:** create a new [Content Handler](/docs/content-handler) inheriting from NotificationConfig.
+- **1:** create a new [Content Handler](/docs/content-handler) inheriting from *NotificationConfig*.
 Create new strongly typed properties for defining the templates for subjects and bodies for Likes and Comments.
 Override the *GetSubject*, *GetBody* and *IsNotificationAllowedForContent* methods:

 ```csharp
 using System;